ITU's 160 anniversary

-Multi-hazard Early Warning System
+Multi-Hazard Early Warning Systems

-It is essential to raise awareness about the importance of risk knowledge, facilitate public education, disseminate messages and warnings efficiently and ensure that there is a constant state of preparedness and that early action is enabled.
+It is essential to raise awareness about the importance of risk knowledge, facilitate public education, disseminate messages and warnings efficiently, and ensure that there is a constant state of preparedness and that early action is enabled.

-One-third of the world's people, mainly in the least developed countries and small island developing states, are still not covered by early warning systems.
+One-third of the world's population, mainly in the least developed countries and small island developing states, are still not covered by early warning systems.
 In March 2022, UN Secretary-General António Guterres announced Early Warnings for All (EW4A) Initiative, that the United Nations will spearhead new action to ensure every person on earth is protected by an early warning system within five years.
 With the newly defined action plan at COP27, ITU took the lead on the MHEWS pillar on 'Warning Dissemination and Communication", highlighting the use of multichannel dissemination alerting including "implementation of geo-located mobile early warning services using cell-broadcast and/or location-based SMS".
 The pillar will also focus on "promoting a regulatory approach, based on the model adopted by several countries including the EU, which has mandated the use of geo-located alerts using mobile networks" and engaging the private sector to implement mobile EWS systems.

 Using mobile networks and services for more efficient Multi-Hazard Early Warning Systems